WebServiceDevelopment/Jaxer/README.md

 # cp -fr AptanaJaxer/* /opt/AptanaJaxer
 ```

 And then we should remove the freetype symbolic links as they are no longer needed.
+(On Debian)

 ```
 # rm -f /usr/include/ft2build.h